SwissDataScienceCenter/renku/docs/docs/02-admins/03-operation/06-integrations.md

 #### Create the client in Gitlab

 1. Navigate to your Gitlab deployment and log in.
-You may create the application as an admin or even as a regular users as long as your specific Gitlab deployment allows this.
+You may create the application as an admin or even as a regular user as long as your specific Gitlab deployment allows this.
     :::info
     Some Gitlab deployments have the option to create applications disabled.